BuildingTheInternetOfThings/source-code/README.md

-# Learning ESP8266
+# Building the Internet of Things

-This repository contains code, tools, additional reference documentation and firmware to accompany my upcoming book "Learning ESP8266."
+This repository contains code, tools, additional reference documentation and firmware to accompany my upcoming book "Building the Internet of Things."

 ## Getting Started.